flytbase/flytsamples/Sample-Projects/sonar_obstacle_sensor/README.md

 # Obstacle_detection__HCSR04
-Upto 6 HCSR04 sensors with arduino, to detect obstacles from 6 directions, publishing data into ROS.
+This  demo app uses upto 6 HCSR04 distance sensors connected to an Arduino, to detect obstacles from 6 directions, and publish the distance data into ROS.
+Also included is a sample web app that  visualizes live data received from the distance sensor.
+Please note that this app just makes the distance data available in FlytOS.
+If you want your drone to have obstacle avoidance capabilities, you will have to write a custom onboard application that consumes the sonar data and produces an obstacle avoidance behavior.

 ![alt tag](https://cloud.githubusercontent.com/assets/10280687/17396651/ff939cdc-5a51-11e6-8a77-9b91d15594bb.JPG)

 Arduino samples data from any/all of the 6 sensors at given rate and publishes in ROS.
-It is Tested on FlytPOD with FlytOS.
-But should work with any ROS setup.
+The data is made available on the `/sonar` topic in FlytOS.

-**Features:**
+### Features:
   1. Continuous output mode, One time poll mode for quering fresh data.
   2. Select which sensors to listen to from 6 sensors.
   3. Configurable sensor poll rate.